ibm-cloud-docs/hpc-ibm-spectrumlsf/sml.md

 # Small Medium Large Deployments
 {: #sml-intro}

 The current LSF deployment setup is designed for production and is expensive for trying before-you-buy option and demonstration use cases.
 As a solution, now users can select the deployment options using three different t-shirt sizes.
-This has the ability to deploy a smaller, less expensive environment on IBM Cloud to try out the capability or to provide a demonstration.
+This solution has the ability to deploy a smaller and less expensive environment on IBM Cloud to try the capability or to provide a demonstration.

 ## Deployment types
 {: #deploy-types}